 South of Penticton, between the southern tip of Lake Okanagan and the U.S. border, Highway 97 passes through the country's only desert and runs along a chain of lakes: Skaha, Vaseaux, and Osoyoos.
 With a hot, dry climate, the lakeshore beaches can be crowded with families in summer; this is also a popular winter destination for snowbirds from the Canadian prairies.
 The climate makes this a prime wine-producing area, and the roads on both sides of Osoyoos Lake between the towns of Oliver and Osoyoos are lined with vineyards.

-Oliver bills itself as the "Wine Capital of Canada" and this sleepy town of about 4,700 does have an ever-growing number of wineries.
-The community hopes to construct a "wine village" that will include an upscale inn and spa, although the plan has been on the table for the past several years.
+Oliver bills itself as the "Wine Capital of Canada" and this small town of about 4,700 does have an ever-growing number of wineries and festivals.

 The southernmost town in the Okanagan region, Osoyoos, has a significant First Nations population among its roughly 5,000 residents.
 The Osoyoos Indian Band operates North America's first aboriginal-owned winery and also runs an informative desert cultural center that's well worth a visit.